 For decades, line of business (LOB) applications have fueled the operations of enterprises.
 Whilst there has been an explosion of pre-packaged software, particularly with the advent of SaaS, it is not always possible to source an off-the-shelf line of business application that serves the unique processes of a business.
-In that case a company may create a custom line of business application which is tailor made to accomodate an organization's proprietary systems and processes.
+In that case a company may create a custom line of business application which is tailor made to accomodate an organisation's proprietary systems and processes.

 What are line of business applications?

 Line of business applications are software applications which are used to facilitate the unique requirements of a team, department, company, or industry.
-In contrast to productivity applications, such as spreadsheets, which are common to most organizations, LOB applications are specific to the needs of a smaller group.
+In contrast to productivity applications, such as spreadsheets, which are common to most organisations, LOB applications are specific to the needs of a smaller group.

 In a study conducted by Forrester it was found that businesses prefer using custom systems and applications over packaged software.
-These custom-built systems allow them to drive innovation, as they will fit the needs of the organization better and will provide the ability to differentiate themselves from competitors.
+These custom-built systems allow them to drive innovation, as they will fit the needs of the organisation better and will provide the ability to differentiate themselves from competitors.

 However, creating these custom applications has traditionally been easier said than done.